 Rapid Drug Detox can help detox you from Codeine.

 Codeine is a well-known narcotic opiate used to treat mild to moderate pain.
-The drug is widely prescried, and also known as Tylenol 3 & 4 when combined with varying levels of acetaminophen.
+The drug is widely prescribed and is also known as Tylenol 3 & 4 when combined with varying levels of acetaminophen.

-Call us at 1-888-825-1020 or just contact us to learn more about how we can help you overcome Codeine< addiction.
+Call us at 1-888-825-1020 or contact us to learn more about how we can help you overcome Codeine addiction.

 Codeine Addiction Effects

-Codeine can be habit formning as tolerance to the drug is built up.
-Symptoms of addiction and overdose can include: dry mouth, itching, drowsiness, constipation, nausea, vomiting, orthostatic hypotension, and urinary retnetion.
+Codeine can be habit forming as tolerance to the drug is built up.
+Symptoms of addiction and overdose can include: dry mouth, itching, drowsiness, constipation, nausea, vomiting, orthostatic hypotension, and urinary retention.

 Codeine Withdrawal Symptoms

-The withdrawal symptoms associated with Codeine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration.
-Withdrawal can include; body aches, muscle cramping, irritability, anxiety, increased blood preassure, dehydration, running nose, watery eyes, sneezing, sweating, yawning, vomitting, chills, goose bump cool skin, diarrhea, insomnia, convulsions, and thoughts of suicide.
+The withdrawal symptoms associated with Codeine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration of the drug.
+Withdrawal can include; body aches, muscle cramping, irritability, anxiety, increased blood pressure, dehydration, running nose, watery eyes, sneezing, sweating, yawning, vomiting, chills, goose bump cool skin, diarrhea, insomnia, convulsions, and thoughts of suicide.

 Rapid Anesthesia Codeine Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Codeine addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Codeine addiction treatment.